RobertRapacki/python_scripts/SPF Record Check/README.md

 # SPF Record Inquirer

-This python script queries the specified DNS server(s) for text records that contain 'v=spf1' and prints them to the console.
+This python script queries the specified DNS server(s) for text records that contain 'v=spf1' for a given domain.

-### Usage:
-To use the script, run it at the command line using the folling syntax:
-`./spf_inquire.py example.org`

 ### Requirements:
 This script requires the following: